Andrew235-art/Python_data_analysis/README.md

 * **Tools and Libraries:**
   * Pandas and NumPy for data manipulation and numerical calculations.
-  * Matplotlib and Seaborn for data visualizations.
+  * Matplotlib for data visualizations.

 ## Usage